-International students contributed nearly $55 billion to the U.S. economy in 2024.
+International students contributed nearly $55 billion to the U.S. economy in 2024, according to the U.S. Department of Commerce.
 The UK reports over £41 billion in economic benefit.
-Australia counts its international education sector as its fourth-largest export, and Canada tracks over $37 billion in annual economic activity from foreign students.
-These numbers prompt an uncomfortable question: who actually captures this money and who bears the real costs?
+Australia counts international education as its fourth-largest export.
+Statistics Canada puts the figure at over $37 billion in annual economic activity.
+These numbers prompt an uncomfortable question: who actually captures this money, and who bears the real costs?

 The global international education market now exceeds $200 billion annually, with nearly 7 million students pursuing higher education outside their home countries.
-Yet the financial flows remain deliberately opaque.
+Financial flows remain deliberately opaque.
 Universities celebrate the revenue while downplaying their dependence on it.
-Governments debate immigration implications while ignoring the economic contributions.
-Students and their families absorb costs that extend far beyond tuition bills, often discovering the true price only after they arrive.
+Governments debate immigration while ignoring economic contributions.
+Students and their families absorb costs that extend far beyond tuition bills — often discovering the true price only after they arrive.

-International students pay more than their domestic classmates, and this is by design.
+International students pay more than domestic classmates, and this is by design.
 They must enroll full-time to qualify for a visa.
-At public universities they pay out-of-state rates regardless of how long they've lived in the area, and they cannot access federal financial aid.
+At public universities they pay out-of-state rates regardless of how long they've lived nearby, and they cannot access federal financial aid.
 Most end up paying full tuition while domestic students receive discounts, grants, and subsidized loans funded partly by international student fees.

 The base tuition gap is substantial and growing.
 At many public research universities, international undergraduates pay two to three times what in-state students pay for identical instruction.
 Private universities charge the same headline rate to everyone but offer far less institutional aid to international applicants.
 The sticker price is the real price for foreign students.

-Then come the fees that universities bury in fine print.
+Then come the fees buried in fine print.
 One public university lists a $250 international student fee, $120 international orientation fee, $250 records and documents fee, $286 student health fee, and a technology fee ranging from $622 to $907.
-These charges appear on top of base tuition.
-The "international student fee" is particularly cynical: a surcharge for the privilege of being foreign.
+These appear on top of base tuition.
+The "international student fee" is particularly cynical — a surcharge for the privilege of being foreign.

 Visa costs add another layer of extraction.
-The F-1 student visa application fee is $160, and the visa itself costs $510.
-The SEVIS fee adds $350 for F-1 students.
-Students must pay all of these fees before boarding a plane with no guarantee of approval.
+The U.S. Department of State sets the F-1 student visa application fee at $160 plus $510 for the visa itself.
+The U.S. Department of Homeland Security requires a SEVIS fee of $350 for F-1 students.
+Students pay all of these fees before boarding a plane, with no guarantee of approval.

 Health insurance is mandatory and expensive.
 Most universities require international students to carry coverage through school-sponsored plans or private insurance, with annual premiums often exceeding $2,600.
 Unlike domestic students who may remain on family plans until age 26, international students must purchase coverage immediately upon arrival.